zradlicz/Generative-OpenCV/README.md

 <img src="https://github.com/zradlicz/Generative-OpenCV/blob/main/Mycelium/mycelium_frame_0130.jpg" width="400">
 <p/>

 The physarum simulation is also a surprising way to generate organic shapes.
 Each particle follows one simple rule.
 It has 3 sensors at the front of its head, one angled slightly left, one angled slightly right, and one straight ahead.
 If the sensor on the right detects a white path, then it will turn towards the path.
-Same on the right side.
+Same on the left side.
 If the center sensor detects a white path then it will continue on the path.
 There are so many parameters to play with in theis code that I will definitely come back to this one.

 ## Perlin Noise
 <p float="left">